ethpandaops/assertoor/pkg/coordinator/tasks/run_tasks/README.md

 ## `run_tasks` Task

 ### Description
-The `run_tasks` task is designed for executing a series of tasks sequentially, ensuring each task is completed before starting the next.
-This setup is essential for tests requiring a specific order of task execution.
+The `run_tasks` task executes a series of specified tasks sequentially.
+This is particularly useful for scenarios where tasks need to be performed in a specific order, with the outcome of one potentially affecting the subsequent ones.

 #### Task Behavior
 - The task starts the child tasks one after the other in the order they are listed.